DigitalCarleton/map-metadata-extraction/README.md

 1. Run `python scripts/extract_place_and_date.py` to turn the cleaned OCR _Index to Place and Date_ into `outputs/index_to_place_and_date_v4.csv`.
 You should see in the terminal what snippets failed.
 2. Run `python scripts/extract_mapmaker_names.py` to turn the cleaned _Table of Contents_ into `outputs/mapmakers.csv`.
 3. Run `python scripts/combine_index_and_names.py` to attach the mapmakers' names to their ID in the Index.
 This creates the file `outputs/index_to_place_and_date_and_mapmaker_names.csv`.
-4. Finally, open the notebook `scripts/date_range.ipynb`.
+4. Next, open the notebook `scripts/date_range.ipynb`.
 It's a Jupyter notebook, you may need to install some things.
 Or, you can copy all the code into a python script.
 Run each cell one at a time to see details of the processing, or press the run all button for the Jupyter notebook.
 This creates the final file, `outputs/index_to_place_and_date_and_mapmaker_names_with_date_estimates.csv`.
+5. Finally, to add in some helpful columns to categorize the type of object (map/book, original edition yes/no), run `scripts/add_object_types.py`.

 This table could then be used for data visualizations to explore questions